timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 errbar(x=nd$LandUse,y=y,yplus=yplus,yminus=yminus)
 ```

-Now do an analysis of variance to compare the two models:
+Now do an analysis of variance to compare the model with land use to the null model:

 ```R
 anova(m0,m1,test="Chi")